 Cervicitis is chronic inflammation and infection of the cervix, most commonly caused by Chlamydia trachomatis or Neisseria gonorrhoeae.

-Cancer of the cervix is the most common cancer affecting the female reproductive tract.
 There are two main classifications of cervical cancer:

 - Squamous cell carcinoma – cancer of the epithelial lining of the ectocervix.

 - Adenocarcinoma – cancer of the glands found within the lining of the cervix.